StevenWenzel32/StevenWenzel32/README.md

 ## Hey there fellow tech people👋

-I'm currently in school for a CS degree.
+I'm currently in school at WGU for a CS degree.

 I'm currently working on the game Knight and Slime, which you can check out below.
-If you're interested, I'm looking for collaborators (especially an artist).
+If you're interested, I'm looking for collaborators (especially an artist). (updates are no longer expected every week for the next 6 months while I focus on school)

 You can reach out to me at my dev email: onceaknight611@gmail.com